Narayana-Rao/PolSAR-tools/help/source/index.rst

 About
 =====
-SAR tools is licensed under the GPL-3.0 license.
+The current version on SAR tools is v0.6.1 and is licensed under the GPL-3.0 license.